Alibaba

 In 1999, Ma was back in the USA, sitting in a San Francisco coffee shop thinking about the name Alibaba.
 He asked a waitress what she thought of the name.
 “Open sesame” she replied.
 He found 30 more people in the street and asked them the same.
 “Alibaba is a kind, smart business person, and he helped his village” concluded Ma (with no mention of thieves).
 The name fitted his website that he believed would open up a world of possibilities to thousands of small and medium Chinese businesses.
 It is now a global business exchange, with 80 million companies using the online platform to buy and sell anything across the world.

-Alibaba.com is the only publicly traded part of the Alibaba Group, the other major businesses being Taobao, an online consumer shopping mall with 370 million users.
+Alibaba.com became the only publicly traded part of the Alibaba Group, the other major businesses being Taobao, an online consumer shopping mall with 370 million users.
 The Group has also extended in North America, acquiring Vendio an online retailer similar to Taobao, and Auctiva, a database and digital marketing business.

 Taobao Marketplace, or simply Taobao, is the biggest consumer to consumer shopping platform in China, launched in 2003.
 Tmall.com was introduced in April 2008 and is now a major online shopping destination for quality, brand name goods in China. eTao is an independent engine, particularly focused on comparison shopping, whilst Alipay is an online payment platform, similar to but significantly bigger than Paypal.